- This event has passed.

 London Mozart Players

-Howard Shelley OBE performs all five Beethoven Piano Concertos in one day to mark his 70th birthday.
+Howard Shelley OBE performs all five Beethoven Piano Concertos in one afternoon to mark his 70th birthday.

 In addition to Howard Shelley’s 70th birthday, 2020 also sees the 250th anniversary of the birth of Beethoven, and when the London Mozart Players suggested the idea of a special celebration to Howard (who has given hundreds of performances with them over 45 years and is their Conductor Laureate) he decided that the joy and challenge of performing these five masterpieces in one sweep would be the most thrilling and indulgent 70th birthday present anyone could wish for.